On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Confusability of strings in the -tandem-duplication channel

-The above observation is true in general, not only for $ 1 $-descendants of a string $ \myx $.
-Namely, if $ \myx', \myx'' \in D^*(\myx) $ are obtained after two different patterns of duplications have been applied to $ \myx $, in each of these strings we can repeat/imitate the duplications applied on the other, in the same order, and thus conclude that they have a common descendant.
-The only way for this imitation process not to be feasible from some point on, is to arrive at a situation where type I mutation has been applied in $ \myx' $ and type II in $ \myx'' $, so that $ \myx'' $ is not able to imitate the corresponding mutation in $ \myx' $.
-The main observation here is the following: Whenever a duplication of length $ 2 $ or $ 3 $ is applied to a string, \emph{all} substrings of length $ \leqthree $ from the original string are preserved in the resulting string (with additional few substrings being created at the place the duplicate was inserted).
-The only way for a segment of length $ \leqthree $ from the original string to disappear in the resulting string is after a duplication of length $ 1 $, as the example in \eqref{eq:II} illustrates.
+The above observation is true in general, not just for $ 1 $-descendants of a string $ \myx $.
+Namely, if $ \myx', \myx'' \in D^*(\myx) $ are obtained by applying two different patterns of duplications on $ \myx $, in each of these strings we can repeat/imitate the duplications applied to the other, in the same order, and thus conclude that they have a common descendant.
+The only way this imitation process \emph{may} become impossible from some point on, is to arrive at a situation where a duplication of length $ 3 $ has been applied in $ \myx' $ and a duplication of length $ 1 $ on the appropriate segment in $ \myx'' $ (see \eqref{eq:dupltypes}), so that $ \myx'' $ is not able to imitate the corresponding mutation in $ \myx' $.
+This is because, whenever a duplication of length $ 2 $ or $ 3 $ is performed in a string, \emph{all} segments of length $ \leqthree $ from the original string are preserved in the resulting string (with additional few substrings being created at the place the duplicate was inserted).
+The only way for a segment of length $ 3 $ from the original string to disappear in the resulting string is after a duplication of length $ 1 $, as illustrated in \eqref{eq:II}.
+Based on this observation, we shall derive an upper bound on the cardinality of optimal zero-error codes in the set of all $ t $-descendants of a given string $ \myx $, for any $ t $ (Proposition~\ref{thm:desc} ahead).

-Here is the example from \eqref{eq:desc0} presented in a slightly different way so as to clarify our point (the segment $ { 1 \ 2 \ 0} $ is highlighted, and the duplications to the left, resp. right, of this segment are shown so that a duplicate is inserted to the left, resp. right, of the original \footnote{It makes no difference whether a duplicate is inserted to the left or to the right of the original as both options result in the same string.}):
+\begin{example} Here is the example from \eqref{eq:desc0} presented in a slightly different way so as to further clarify our point (the segment $ { 1 \, 2 \, 0} $ is highlighted, and the duplications to the left, resp. right, of this segment are shown so that a duplicate is inserted to the left, resp. right, of the original):